Cretaceous–Paleogene extinction event: Marine invertebrates

 There is significant variation in the fossil record as to the extinction rate of marine invertebrates across the K–Pg boundary.
 The apparent rate is influenced by a lack of fossil records, rather than extinctions.

 Ostracods, a class of small crustaceans that were prevalent in the upper Maastrichtian, left fossil deposits in a variety of locations.
 A review of these fossils shows that ostracod diversity was lower in the Paleocene than any other time in the Cenozoic.
 Current research cannot ascertain whether the extinctions occurred prior to, or during, the boundary interval.
+Ostracods that were heavily sexually selected were more vulnerable to extinction, and ostracod sexual dimorphism was significantly rarer following the mass extinction.

+Among decapods, extinction patterns were highly heterogeneous and cannot be neatly attributed to any particular factor.
+Decapods that inhabited the Western Interior Seaway were especially hard-hit, while other regions of the world's oceans were refugia that increased chances of survival into the Palaeocene.
+Among retroplumid crabs, the genus Costacopluma was a notable survivor.

-Approximately 60% of late-Cretaceous Scleractinia coral genera failed to cross the K–Pg boundary into the Paleocene.
+Approximately 60% of late-Cretaceous scleractinian coral genera failed to cross the K–Pg boundary into the Paleocene.
 Further analysis of the coral extinctions shows that approximately 98% of colonial species, ones that inhabit warm, shallow tropical waters, became extinct.
 The solitary corals, which generally do not form reefs and inhabit colder and deeper (below the photic zone) areas of the ocean were less impacted by the K–Pg boundary.
 Colonial coral species rely upon symbiosis with photosynthetic algae, which collapsed due to the events surrounding the K–Pg boundary, but the use of data from coral fossils to support K–Pg extinction and subsequent Paleocene recovery, must be weighed against the changes that occurred in coral ecosystems through the K–Pg boundary.

-The numbers of cephalopod, echinoderm, and bivalve genera exhibited significant diminution after the K–Pg boundary.
 Most species of brachiopods, a small phylum of marine invertebrates, survived the K–Pg extinction event and diversified during the early Paleocene.